-To earn a Supply Chain Management concentration in the Part-Time MBA or Part-Time MS in Finance/MBA, you will earn nine credits from the curriculum listed below.
+To earn an Operations and Supply Chain Management concentration in the Part-Time MBA or Part-Time MS in Finance/MBA, you will earn nine credits from the curriculum listed below.

 Examines the logistics and transportation operations, including the structure, challenges, and potential of the major modes of domestic transportation.
 Focuses on the interaction between logistics providers and shippers in the marketplace.
 Explores the major dynamics of the logistics marketplace and their impact on supply chain management.
 Offers students a managerial perspective on controlling what is typically the most expensive component of supply chain management, transportation expenditures.